wsmoak/wsmoak.github.io/_posts/2015-10-22-connect-four-elixir-part-1.md

 end
 {% endhighlight %}

 GenServer is a module that abstracts the loop that holds the state as well as the receive loop that listens for messages.
-The `start_link` function is called with the name of the module that will contain the callbacks (this one -- `__MODULE__` simply resolves at compile time to the name of the current module), an empty Map for the state, and a list of configuration.
+The parameters for the `start_link` function are:

+* the name of the module that will contain the callbacks (this one -- [`__MODULE__`][module] is a macro that resolves at compile time to the name of the current module),
+* an empty Map for the initial state, and
+* a list of configuration.
 In this case we're registering the process with a  name so we can find it later.

 Now you should be able to start this up...